bluesky/tiled/docs/source/user-guide/graph-and-links.md

 So far, each query has returned a flat list of entities or links.
 But entities and links form a connected graph, and GraphQL lets you walk it.
 From an entity, `outgoingLinks` follows the edges leaving it (and `incomingLinks` the edges arriving); each link's `object` is another entity, with its own links.
-The following example demonstrates how to nest these fields and a single query to hop from entity to entity, tracing a chain across the graph.
+The following example nests these fields in a single query to hop from entity to entity, tracing a chain across the graph.

 The demo connects its datasets into a reduction pipeline with `prov:wasDerivedFrom` edges (`integrated` was derived from `normalized`, which